avslya/CortexAI/README.md

 ## Overview

 Cortex AI is an open-source platform that combines AI agents with advanced data analytics capabilities.
+It enables natural language querying of databases, automated SQL generation, and intelligent business insights through a semantic layer architecture.

 ## Core Features